bsv479/find-face/README.md

 ## Face detection application

-This project was created with React and Clarifai API.
+This project was created with React and Node & Clarifai API.